redlibrarian/redlibrarian.github.io/_posts/2016-11-21-slis-lecture.markdown

 ---
 layout: post
-title: "Libraries and the State: A Discussion of Complictity and Dual Power"
+title: "Libraries and the State: A Discussion of Complicity and Dual Power"
 date: 2016-11-21
 categories: article